xnaught/PresentMon/README.md

 # PresentMon

-PresentMon is a tool to capture and analyze [ETW](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) events related to swap chain presentation on Windows.
-It can be used to trace key performance metrics for graphics applications (e.g., CPU and Display frame durations and latencies) and works across different graphics APIs, different hardware configurations, and for both desktop and UWP applications.
+PresentMon is a set of tools to capture and analyze the high-level performance characteristics of graphics applications on Windows.
+PresentMon traces key performance metrics such as the CPU, GPU, and Display frame durations and latencies; and works across different graphics API such as DirectX, OpenGL, and Vulkan, different hardware configurations, and for both desktop and UWP applications.

 This repository contains several components:

-- The PresentData/ directory contains the **PresentMon SDK**: a library containing the lightweight collection and analysis functionality.
+- The PresentData/ directory contains the **PresentMon Collection and Analysis library**: a library that performs the lowest-level collection and analysis of [ETW](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) events.
 See [PresentData/PresentMonTraceConsumer.hpp](PresentData/PresentMonTraceConsumer.hpp) for more information.

 - The PresentMon/ directory contains the **PresentMon Console Application**: a standalone console application that can be used to collect CSV data from target applications.
 See [README-ConsoleAppliation.md](README-ConsoleApplication.md) for more information.